-Optionally add 1 part Corn Starch for longevity (if you’re making a batch to store on the shelf versus immediate use) because it will absorb moisture.
+Optionally also add 1 part Corn Starch for longevity (if you’re making a batch to store on the shelf versus immediate use) because it will absorb moisture over time.

 Use a sifter to combine ingredients into a bowl for best results.

-If you are making a bulk batch, store in an an air-tight environment such as a mason jar with lid (to prohibit moisture from prematurely ‘reacting’ the ingredients).
+If you are making a bulk batch, store in an an air-tight environment such as a canning jar with lid (to prohibit moisture from prematurely ‘reacting’ the ingredients).

 What is Cream of Tartar?

-Cream of Tartar is a byproduct of the wine industry (bet you wouldn’t have guessed that!) and is formed from the sediment left over in wine barrels after the winemaking process.
+Cream of Tartar is a byproduct of the wine industry (bet you wouldn’t have guessed that!).
+It is formed from the sediment left over in wine barrels after the wine-making process.
 It is scraped off of the sides of the barrels and then cleaned and ground to form cream of tartar (a fine, white, odorless powder).